Driving in Banff: 10 Things You Should Know

 Banff National Park has a lot of traffic.

-The TransCanada highway, which travels east-west through the Park, is a main transportation corridor with a large volume of commercial vehicles like semi-trailers, and buses.
-It’s a two-lane divided highway so traffic normally flows well, however when delays occur due to construction, accidents, or weather traffic quickly becomes a nightmare.
+The Trans-Canada Highway, which travels east-west through the park, is a main transportation corridor with a large volume of commercial vehicles like semi-trailers and buses.
+It’s a two-lane divided highway so traffic normally flows well; however, when delays occur due to construction, accidents, or weather, traffic quickly becomes a nightmare.

-The Banff townsite has massive congestion, from vehicles, pedestrians, cyclists, and, in the summer, even horse carriages.
+The Banff townsite has massive congestion from vehicles, pedestrians, cyclists, and, in the summer, even horse carriages.
 Driving requires patience and a watchful eye.

 Only one vehicle bridge connects the two sides of Banff across the Bow River.
 It’s located at the west end of Banff Avenue.
 This area always has huge traffic backups and delays.